Grants and Scholarships

 - New Jersey Student Tuition Assistance Reward Scholarship II - The NJ STARS II program enables successful NJ STARS scholars to transfer to a New Jersey four-year public or non-public college or university and earn a bachelor's degree.

-- Survivor Tuition Benefit - The Survivor Tuition Benefits (STB) scholarship assists dependent children and surviving spouses of New Jersey firefighters, emergency workers and law enforcement officers who were killed in the line of duty.
-Program participation is limited to renewal students.
+- Survivor Tuition Benefits Program - Program provides free tuition at any public institution of higher education in New Jersey to eligible children and spouses of New Jersey firefighters, emergency service workers or law enforcement officers killed in the line of duty.
+Scholarships are subject to available appropriations.

 - Law Enforcement Officer Memorial Scholarship - The Law Enforcement Officer Memorial (LEOM) scholarship benefits dependent children of New Jersey law enforcement officers killed in the line of duty.